 Remember music?
 Today: streaming.
 Yesterday: CD:s.
 But, there was also something important in the middle: iTunes/Piracy.
 The industry developed in phases.
 Things that many assumed to be “fixed and final”, during the road, wasn´t.
 Now, could what recently happened in the US-based part of the MOOC-industry be a sign of a new phase upcoming soon?

 Today the existing MOOC-platforms have been around for nearly 10 years.
-How well have the actually developed over these years?
+How well have they actually developed over these years?

-Well, on one hand that have increased, heavily, and that is impressing.
-Today platforms like Coursera, Edx, Xuetang, FutureLearn etc have about 100 million subscribers (some less, some more).
-But how is actually the potential?
-Several billion people, right?
-We have about 7.5 billion people on the globe, and at least 50 % of them are potential “students”.
-The these platforms suddenly become like, peanuts.
+Well, they have grown, heavily.
+That´s impressing.
+Platforms like Coursera, Edx, Xuetang, FutureLearn etc have about 100 million subscribers – some less, some more.
+But how big is actually the potential?
+Several billion people.
+We have about 7.5 billion people on the globe.

-How fast have the MOOCs then increased since they started about 10 years ago?
-Well, if you look on the curves, they definitely have increased every year, but not in the same speed during the last years, as they did in the beginning (that is by the way the reason why Xuetang nowadays seem to get far bigger than for instance Coursera and Edx…chinese market is bigger and the growth of speed there seem faster than in for instance USA and Europe).
+How fast have the MOOCs then grown since they started about 10 years ago?
+Well, if you look on the curves, they definitely have increased every year, but not in the same speed during the last years as they did in the beginning.
 Could several of them even be levering out soon?

 Will that mean that this phenomenon is about to fade out soon?
 Not likely.
 Absolutely not likely.
 The market is tremendously big, with lot of actors interested in taking it.
 Adding to that: the power within digitalization is so tremendously strong that the world will not go backwards.

-So, in totalt, what we are in at this moment might just be a “middle-phase”, and if things get stuck a bit during its way forward, then it is resonable to expects something will happen in order to create a new situation where e-learning can develop even further than what it already has done.
+So, in total, what we are in at this moment might just be a “middle-phase”.
+If things get stuck a bit during its way forward, then it is reasonable to expects something will happen in order to create a new situation where e-learning can develop even further than what it already has done.

-Did you notice that Stanford, one of the onwer to Coursera, just recently decided to move several on-line-courses to EdX?
+By the way; did you notice that Stanford, one of the owners to Coursera, just recently decided to move several on-line-courses to EdX?
 And EdX happen to be a competitor to Coursera in some sense.
 Shortly after that, they also became institutional member of EdX.
 Here:

-Could that be a sign of us all soon is about to see some kind of radical change of some of the existing MOOC-platforms?
-Could now a new phase in the development of e-learning be on the horizon?
+Could this be a sign of us all soon is about to see some kind of radical change of some of the existing MOOC-platforms?
+Could a new phase in the development of e-learning be on the horizon?